-The existing environment details provided below are from the Project EIS (Premise, 2019) and Project BDAR (EMM, 2018), BDAR addendum (EMM, 2020) and Mod 2 BDAR (EMM, 2024).
+The existing environment details provided below are from the Project EIS (Premise, 2019) and Project BDAR (EMM, 2018).

 3.1.
 Vegetation communities

 The majority of the Development site boundary is used for cropping.
 Native vegetation is highly modified by both historical and ongoing management practices including clearance of the original vegetation, cropping, addition of fertilisers, ploughing and weed invasion.